- Grasp cable stirrup from hip height pulley. Turn body away

 contribute to body's rotation.
 Because rear leg is only supported

 by forefoot, hip of forward leg is utilized (hip internal

 adduction) much greater than hip of rear leg since forward

-leg offers more secure base of support.
+leg offers more secured base of support.

 - The effective range of motion of Pectoralis Major is only